TLDR

 Position-based attribution, also known as U-shaped attribution, assigns 40% of the credit to the first and last touch points each, and the remaining 20% is distributed among the middle interactions.

 This approach highlights both the initiation and closure of the customer journey, providing a more nuanced view than single-touch models.
 While it offers a balanced distribution, the way credit is allocated can still feel somewhat arbitrary.
-To refine your attribution strategy, you might find Explore Multi-Touch Attribution (MTA) for Effective Marketing helpful.

 Comparing the Models